piecioshka/dm-es2015-chat/README.md

-# dm-es6-app-seed
+# dm-es6-chat

-Application seed for the DevMeetings' ES6 app
+Chat application for the DevMeetings' ES6.

 ## Installation